Tiny Galleries Restrictions & Guidelines

 The Knight Library entrance halls and telephone booths are designated as historic spaces, and the Design Library is used for multiple purposes.
 Accordingly, several restrictions and guidelines apply to installation proposals.
 This list is not exhaustive, and special consideration will be given to ensure the safety of curators and visitors, as well as the preservation of library facilities.

-• All media types are permitted for exhibition.
+• All media types are permitted for exhibition in the Tiny Galleries.

-• Curators may specify whether their Tiny Gallery remains locked or unlocked, depending on their preference for engagement and interactivity.
+• Curators may specify whether their phone booth gallery remains locked or unlocked, depending on their preference for engagement and interactivity.
+Display cases must remain locked.

-• Audio and video technology may be used; however, sound should not be audible from the phone booths when the doors are closed.
+• Audio and video technology may be used; however, sound should not be audible from outside closed exhibit spaces.

-• Each gallery is equipped with overhead lighting and a standard 110-volt electrical outlet.
+• Each phone booth gallery is equipped with overhead lighting and a standard 110-volt electrical outlet.
+Display cases are not equipped with any technology.

-• Telephone and data jacks are not available, and UO Secure wifi cannot be relied upon within Tiny Galleries.
+• Telephone and data jacks are not available in the phone booths, and UO Secure wifi is not reliable from within the booths.

 • Electronic equipment must be properly vented to prevent overheating.

-• Data and electrical boxes, including cover plates, must not be removed, opened, or tampered with, though painting them is permitted.
+• Data and electrical boxes in the phone booths, including cover plates, must not be removed, opened, or tampered with, though painting them is permitted.

-• Walls and ceilings may be painted, covered, or left in their current state.
+• Phone booth walls and ceilings may be painted, covered, or left in their current state.

-• Existing wall coverings may be removed, but ceiling tiles must remain intact.
+• Existing wall coverings in the phone booths may be removed, but ceiling tiles must remain intact.

-• Gallery walls consist of various materials such as drywall, concrete, and wood.
+• Phone booth walls consist of various materials such as drywall, concrete, and wood.
 Anchors, nails, screws, etc., may be used, provided they do not penetrate the opposite side of the wall.

-• Due to asbestos, no anchors, nails, screws, or similar items may puncture the gallery floors.
+• Due to asbestos, no anchors, nails, screws, or similar items may puncture the phone booth floors.

-• Fire suppression sprinklers are activated by heat.
+• Fire suppression sprinklers in the phone booths are activated by heat.
 Ignition sources—including open flames, sparks, or heated elements—are strictly prohibited.
 Any modification or tampering with sprinkler units is forbidden and may result in significant damage.

-• Floors cannot be painted, but coverings are allowed.
+• Phone booth floors cannot be painted, but coverings are allowed.
 Floor coverings must not leave any residue.

-• No alterations are permitted to gallery doors, frames, handles, locks, or hinges due to their historic status.
+• No alterations are permitted to gallery doors, frames, handles, locks, or hinges.

 • Odors must not be detectable outside the galleries.